manageitwa/mysql-ha-cloud/README.md

 - Transparent connection routing for read/write splitting using [ProxySQL](https://proxysql.com/).
 - Horizontally scalable MySQL deployment - increase and decrease nodes as necessary.
 - Compatible with Docker Swarm ~~and Kubernetes~~ ([See notes](#notes-and-faq)).
+- Full support for TLS connections to the MySQL cluster.

 ## Changes from original project